aertsimon90/SimonicLang/README.md

 ## Acknowledgments

-- Special thanks to [Your Name] for contributing to the development of SimonicLang.
+- Special thanks to Simon Scap for contributing to the development of SimonicLang.